zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 ##### 2. **Describe the Tool in YAML**

-You must provide a schema for each tool using OpenAI’s `function` calling format, including name, description, parameters, and types.
+You must provide a schema for each tool using OpenAI's `function` calling format, including name, description, parameters, and types.
 The YAML file is then referenced in the rollout config.

 ```yaml
 actor_rollout_ref: